COVID's economic impact: Some devastated, others unscathed

 The total number of jobs on the Island was down 8.9% in January compared with a year earlier, the state Department of Labor reported.
 The impact varied widely by sector — and some segments of the economy actually gained jobs, state figures show.
 The hardest-hit major sector, tourism, saw jobs plummet year-over-year by 27%.
 The retail industry mirrored the overall 8.9% annual decline in jobs.
 However, employment plunged by nearly 29% at clothing shops even as jobs jumped by 7% at home and garden stores.
 The overall number of health care jobs fell by 5.3%, but hospitals saw a 1.1% gain in employment.

-People who work in the service sector, including retail and low-wage health care employees, "have been hurt the worst" by the pandemic, said John A. Rizzo, chief economist for the Long Island Association business group.
-"Those jobs are disproportionately low income… [and] women and minorities have been disproportionately hurt."
+People who work in the service sector, including retail, hospitality and low-wage health care employees, "have been hurt the worst" by the pandemic, said John A. Rizzo, chief economist for the Long Island Association business group and a Stony Brook University professor.
+"Those jobs are disproportionately low income … [and] women and minorities have been disproportionately hurt."

 By contrast, many white-collar professionals who can work remotely "are doing just fine," Rizzo said.